 The RELaTED task 2.4 aims at developing a framework for advanced control procedures for managing and optimizing ULT DH networks based on energy consumers equipped with smart meters and decentralized connected energy producers.

-The objective of this work, that is part of a set of reports that define the system architecture of the RELaTED concept, is “developing the framework for advanced control procedures for managing and optimizing low temperature districts with several independent energy procedures”.
+The objective of this work, which is part of a set of reports that define the system architecture of the RELaTED concept, is “developing the framework for advanced control procedures for managing and optimizing low-temperature districts with several independent energy procedures”.